lynnfaraday/aresmush.com/tutorials/code/templates.md

     client.emit template.render

 {% tip %}
 In this example, our template needs only a single character, but other templates may need other parameters.
-Just make sure that the list you define in your template renderer's initialize method matches what you pass in the <code>new</code> call when you create it.
+Just make sure that the list you define in your template renderer's initialize method matches what you pass in the `new` call when you create it.
 {% endtip %}

 ## Common Formatting Helpers